Skip to content

 Los Angeles

-Los Angeles has been a thriving industry for data centers since the rise of the internet.
-As one of the most technologically developed cities in the U.S., Los Angeles and its neighboring suburbs rank among the country’s top ten data center markets.
-LA is home to many undersea internet cables that connect the U.S. to other major markets like Asia, South America, and Latin America.
+Los Angeles has been a major market for data centers since the early rise of the internet.
+As one of the most technologically developed cities in the U.S., Los Angeles and its neighboring suburbs remain one of California's largest data center clusters, with 72 data centers listed across the market.
+LA is also home to major subsea connectivity, with multiple subsea cables at One Wilshire opening a gateway to the global marketplace, while the city's broader cable infrastructure continues to support links from the U.S. to Asia-Pacific and Latin America. (datacentermap.com)

-This robust connectivity allows data centers in the city to serve a diverse range of customers without the fear of network downtimes.
-For example, In San Luis Obispo, the Grover Beach Cable Station is a crucial fiberoptic cable hub.
-This cable connects the U.S. to Japan via the PC-1 Network, which offers one of the highest reliability and lowest latency across the Pacific.
+This strong connectivity allows data centers in the city to serve a diverse range of customers with resilient international network access.
+Elsewhere on California's Central Coast, in San Luis Obispo County, the Grover Beach Cable Landing Station remains an important fiber-optic landing point.
+That station is a terminal for the PC-1 Network, which Pacific Crossing says delivers the shortest route and lowest latency between Asia and the U.S. with high reliability.
+(Submarine Networks)

-With a GDP of over $950 billion and a population of over 12 million people, Los Angeles is a great business environment for data centers.
+With a metro GDP of more than $1.295 trillion and a population of about 12.93 million, Los Angeles remains a strong business environment for data centers.
+(FRED)

 Los Angeles Data Center Market Stats